 SEMrush Pricing Plans

-Below are the SEMrush pricing plans as of early 2020.
+Below are the SEMrush pricing plans as of 2020.
 If you switch to annual billing, you can save 16% on your total billing amount.

 Ahrefs Pricing Plans